Why Does My Cane Corso’s Stink [In Detail Guide]

 Is Your Cane Corso Suffering From Parasites

 Parasites can cause bad Breath in your Cane Corso.
-They can cause bad Breath by damaging the teeth and gums, causing bacteria to multiply and causing plaque buildup.
+They can cause lousy Breath by damaging the teeth and gums, causing bacteria to multiply and causing plaque buildup.
 Various parasites can infect dogs, including fleas, ticks, and worms.

 5. Does Your Cane Corso Have Anal Gland Problems